What are Performance Royalties? Explained for Musicians

 What are Performing Royalties?

-Performing royalties are paid to songwriters and publishers whenever a musical composition is performed or broadcast publicly.
+Performing right royalties are paid in relation to a song’s composition and are paid to songwriters and publishers whenever a musical composition is performed or broadcast publicly.

 This includes cases like: